 Here are just some of them:

-- Roundup Articles – write a roundup article that contains advice from 15 to 30 experts in your niche.
+- Roundup Posts – write a roundup article that contains advice from 15 to 30 experts in your niche.
 When the article goes live, those experts will share the article with their followers.
 Read Sue Anne Dunlevie’s Everything You Need To Create An Expert Roundup Post.

 Wrapping It Up